Wilfredwongkc/tp/docs/UserGuide.md

 Format: `clear`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Don't forget that TeachBook provides an undo feature just in case you accidentally clear all the data!
+Don't forget that TeachBook provides an undo feature if you accidentally clear all the data!
 </div>

 <br>